wzod/docs/source/expand/contribute.md

 ## Dockerfile Configurations

 Create Dockerfile configs for building Docker images of malware analysis applications that are not yet present in the [REMnux Docker hub repository](https://registry.hub.docker.com/repos/remnux/).
-To learn more about this REMnux project, as well as to better understand Docker and how to run malware analysis apps in containers, see section [Docker Images for Malware Analysis](../containers/malware-analysis.md).
-It will also explain how you can contribute your images the REMnux collection.
+To learn more about this aspect of the REMnux project, as well as to better understand Docker and how to run apps in containers, see section [Docker Images for Malware Analysis](../containers/malware-analysis.md).
+That section also explains how you can contribute your images the REMnux collection.

 ## Issues and Fixes